Advanced search

 Race

-The pharmacokinetics of mirabegron are not influenced by race.
+The pharmacokinetics of mirabegron in adults are not influenced by race.

 Renal impairment

-Following single dose administration of 100 mg Mirabegron in volunteers with mild renal impairment (eGFR-MDRD 60 to 89 mL/min/1.73 m2), mean mirabegron Cmax and AUC were increased by 6% and 31% relative to volunteers with normal renal function.
-In volunteers with moderate renal impairment (eGFR-MDRD 30 to 59 mL/min/1.73 m2), Cmax and AUC were increased by 23% and 66%, respectively.
-In volunteers with severe renal impairment (eGFR-MDRD 15 to 29 mL/min/1.73 m2), mean Cmax and AUC values were 92% and 118% higher.
-Mirabegron has not been studied in patients with end stage renal disease (GFR < 15 mL/min/1.73 m2 or patients requiring haemodialysis).
+Following single dose administration of 100 mg mirabegron in adult volunteers with mild renal impairment (eGFR-MDRD 60 to 89 ml/min/1.73 m2), mean mirabegron Cmax and AUC were increased by 6% and 31% relative to adult volunteers with normal renal function.
+In adult volunteers with moderate renal impairment (eGFR-MDRD 30 to 59 ml/min/1.73 m2), Cmax and AUC were increased by 23% and 66%, respectively.
+In adult volunteers with severe renal impairment (eGFR-MDRD 15 to 29 ml/min/1.73 m2), mean Cmax and AUC values were 92% and 118% higher.
+Mirabegron has not been studied in patients with ESRD (eGFR < 15 ml/min/1.73 m2) or patients requiring haemodialysis.

 Hepatic impairment

-Following single dose administration of 100 mg Mirabegron in volunteers with mild hepatic impairment (Child-Pugh Class A), mean mirabegron Cmax and AUC were increased by 9% and 19% relative to volunteers with normal hepatic function.
-In volunteers with moderate hepatic impairment (Child-Pugh Class B), mean Cmax and AUC values were 175% and 65% higher.
+Following single dose administration of 100 mg mirabegron in adult volunteers with mild hepatic impairment (Child-Pugh Class A), mean mirabegron Cmax and AUC were increased by 9% and 19% relative to adult volunteers with normal hepatic function.
+In adult volunteers with moderate hepatic impairment (Child-Pugh Class B), mean Cmax and AUC values were 175% and 65% higher.
 Mirabegron has not been studied in patients with severe hepatic impairment (Child-Pugh Class C).

 5.3 Preclinical safety data

 Pre-clinical studies have identified target organs of toxicity that are consistent with clinical observations.
-Transient increases in liver enzymes and hepatocyte changes (necrosis and decrease in glycogen particles) were seen in rats.
+Transient increases in liver enzymes and hepatocyte changes (necrosis and decrease in glycogen particles) were seen in rats and reduced plasma leptin levels were noted.
 An increase in heart rate was observed in rats, rabbits, dogs and monkeys.
 Genotoxicity and carcinogenicity studies have shown no genotoxic or carcinogenic potential in vivo.

 Pharmacokinetic studies performed with radio-labelled mirabegron have shown that the parent compound and/or its metabolites are excreted in the milk of rats at levels that were approximately 1.7‑fold higher than plasma levels at 4 hours post administration (see section 4.6).